pulseq/Pulseq-Rocks-2023-24-ISMRM-Reproducibility-Challenge/image_reconstruction_tutorial/readme.md

 <img width="1046" height="1045" alt="epi" src="https://github.com/user-attachments/assets/d2d97464-0964-4cbb-8b79-c0cc6eb146c4" />

-## 2. Instructions for ICE online reconstruction on Siemens
+## 2. Instructions for vendor-based online reconstruction on Siemens
+### 2.1 ICE reconstruction
 Before executing the Pulseq-based sequences on a Siemens platform, you can enable ICE online Reconstruction following the instructions below:
 * Navigate to the Special Card, set Data handling to ICE STD for NUMARIS/X (e.g. XA60A and XA61A), and ICE 3D/2D for MPRAGE/EPI for NUMARIS/4 (e.g. VB, VD, and VE), as below: